-Idol immersion in water as a final part part of most Hindu festivals is celebrated with much pomp and galore in India.
-Ganesh Puja, Durga Puja, Kali Puja, Biswakarma Puja, Gajalaxmi Puja are also celebrated in different parts of the State of Odisha.
-Large size idols are being worshiped by the peoples in such pujas which are ultimately immersed in water bodies like rivers, ponds etc. The puja left-overs are also being dumped in water bodies along with the idols.
-Since these pujas are mostly celebrated in monsoon or post monsoon seasons, and the flow in rivers are high during this period, immersion of idols and puja offerings in the rivers usually have no significant impact on the water quality.
-However, with the increase in number and size of idols, use of alternate materials other than clay for making the idols, use of synthetic paints and varnishes rather than natural dyes to decorate the idols in present years, the probability of contamination of water after immersion of idols in water bodies, has been increased.
+Idol immersion of deities after culmination of puja is a religious practice of Hindu festivals in India.
+Large size idols are being worshiped by the peoples in Ganesh Puja, Durga Puja, Kali Puja, Biswakarma Puja, Gajalaxmi and are ultimately immersed alongwith all puja offerings in water bodies like rivers, ponds etc. Since these pujas are mostly celebrated in monsoon or post monsoon seasons, and the flow in rivers are high during this period, immersion of idols and puja offerings in the rivers usually have no significant impact on the water quality.
+However, with the increase in number and size of idols, use of alternate materials other than clay for making the idols, use of synthetic paints and varnishes rather than natural dyes to decorate the idols in present years and decreased flow in rivers, the probability of contamination of water after immersion of idols in water bodies, has been increased.
 Besides these, dumping of puja left overs such as vastras on idols, flowers, decorating materials (made of paper and plastic), etc. in water bodies during this immersion process has also increased the risk of contamination of water bodies.
 This, in turn, may affect the aquatic ecosystem at the immersion sites as well as its down-streams.

-With this background, Central Pollution Control Board (CPCB) has prepared the "Guidelines for Idol Immersion" for implementation during immersion of idols in aquatic bodies.
+With this background, Central Pollution Control Board (CPCB) has prepared the "Guidelines for Idol Immersion" for implementation during immersion of idols in aquatic bodies to minimize the pollution load.